intel/ai-reference-models/benchmarks/recommendation/tensorflow/wide_deep_large_ds/README.md

             --in-graph /root/user/wide_deep_files/wide_deep_int8_pretrained_model.pb \
             --data-location /root/user/wide_deep_files/dataset_preprocessed_test.tfrecords
        ```
    * The log file is saved to the value of `--output-dir`.
-The tail of the log output when the benchmarking completes
+The tail of the log output when the script completes
      should look something like this:
         ```
         --------------------------------------------------